Pratik-Chaudhari-ggc/GT-Hacklytics/README.md

 - Clean the dataset to remove missing and non-important values, such as columns that are full of 0s and such.

+- Identify the teams that were in the Superbowl, and create subsets of our season data to better analyze

 - Aggregate the historic datasets into one main dataset that can be used for training.

 - Use an additional cleaned dataset with current data to test and determine the accuracy of our model.